Shuray04/JavaScript-Tetris/README.md

 # JavaScript-Tetris
-Tetris written with HTML, CSS and JS-
+Tetris written with HTML, CSS and JS